Contributing to the Numismatic Chronicle

 Images submitted electronically are preferred.
 They should be in as an unmanipulated a state as possible, and preferably at a minimum of 600 dpi.
 The diameters of each coin must be supplied.
 Hard-copy photographs should be mounted economically on white card or transparent sheets.

-Contributors should conform with the general style of recent volumes of the Chronicle.
+Contributors should conform with the general style of recent volumes of The Numismatic Chronicle.

 References to books should be set out as follows: author’s initials each followed by a full stop and surname, comma, title in italics, parenthesis, place of publication, comma, stated date of publication, parenthesis, comma, vol. and the volume number if needed, comma, p. or pp. and the opening and closing page numbers using the fewest possible figures (but note that the number 1 is retained for numbers in the ’teens, e.g. 213–17).
 The entry should end with a full stop.
 Thus: